dymmond/esmerald/docs/en/docs/configurations/template.md

     You will notice the name of the parameters in the `TemplateConfig` match maority of the jinja2 implementation.

+!!!
+Warning
+    The mako engine has a quite limited integration.
+This will change in future.

 ## Requirements

 This section requires `jinja` or `mako` to be installed.
 You can do it so by running: